deepgram/web-next/content/blog/posts/python-speech-recognition-locally-torchaudio/index.md

 ---
-title: Python Speech Recognition Locally with TorchAudio
+title: "Python Speech Recognition Locally with TorchAudio"
-description: Learn how to use the Python TorchAudio library and its Emformer Model for local speech recognition
+description: "Learn how to use the Python TorchAudio library and its Emformer Model for local speech recognition"
 date: 2022-07-14
 cover: https://res.cloudinary.com/deepgram/image/upload/v1657708926/blog/2022/07/python-speech-recognition-locally-torchaudio/cov.jpg
 authors: